mrbumps/thebezelproject-naomi/README.md

 OVERVIEW

-This is a bezel back for the bezel project to support Sega Naomi.
+This is a bezel pack for the bezel project to support Sega Naomi.

 The bezel packs are used in a RetroPie build for providing game bezels.